This page may contain affiliate links. I receive a small commission at no cost to you when you make a purchase using my link.

 - 12 oz baby spinach washed

-- 2 tbsp Korean red pepper powder (gochugaru) omit if you prefer non spicy or reduce the amount to your taste
+- 2 tablespoon Korean red pepper powder (gochugaru) omit if you prefer non spicy or reduce the amount to your taste

 - 3 green onions sliced thinly